felipenoris/math-server-docker/README.md

  "/usr/local/julia/share/julia/site/v0.4"
 ```

-*root user* will add packages with `julia -e 'Pkg.add("pkg-name") && using pkg-name' command.
+*root user* will add packages with `julia -e 'Pkg.add("pkg-name") && using pkg-name` command.

-It's important to use `using pkg-name` after installation to precompile the package.
+It's important to run `using pkg-name` after installation to precompile the packages.
+This will store files on `/usr/local/share/julia/lib/v0.4/`.

 ## References